GeoGuess/geoguess.games/docs/guide/dev/maps.md

 ## Maps list

-You can add your custom maps to the homepage in the JSON file on the [Github Maps Repo](https://github.com/GeoGuess/GeoGuess-Maps/blob/main/maps.json).
+You can add your custom maps to the homepage in the JSON file on the [Github Maps Repo](https://github.com/GeoGuess/GeoGuess-Maps/blob/main/maps.json), under `maps`.

 ```json
     {